South Beach Sessions - Margaret Cho

 Like I just

-X out for a bit when that means no phone, no communication with anybody, no,
+X out. for a bit and that means no phone, no communication with anybody, no, uh, nothing,

-Like it, it helps me to just go on a bender because I needed that when I was drinking to get over things, like hangovers and stuff.
+no performances, no whatever.
+Like it helps me to just go on a bender because I needed that when I was drinking to get over things, like hangovers and stuff.

 But now I need it.